Satyameva Jayate 2

-Satyameva Jayate 2 is a 2021 Indian Hindi-language vigilante action film written and directed by Milap Milan Zaveri with production by T-Series and Emmay Entertainment.
-It is a spiritual sequel of the 2018 film Satyameva Jayate and stars John Abraham in a triple role as father and twin sons, alongside Divya Khosla Kumar, Rajeev Pillai and Anup Soni.
-In the film, Satya Balram Azaad proposes Lokpal bill in the parliament but due to lack of votes his plea gets rejected ,years ago his father Dadasaheb Balram Azad had scarified his life for the same which also left his mother Suhasini in coma.A killer starts to kill corrupt people in the city to stop corruption so the officials decide to appoint a tough cop Jay Balram Azad twin brother of Satya forms rest of the plot.
+Satyameva Jayate 2 is a 2021 Indian Hindi-language vigilante action film written and directed by Milap Zaveri with production by T-Series and Emmay Entertainment.
+The second and final installment of duology.
+It is a spiritual sequel of the 2018 film Satyameva Jayate and stars John Abraham in a triple role as a father, a Social Activist named Dadasaheb Balram Azad and his twin sons named Home Minister Satya Balram Azad and ACP Jay Balram Azad IPS, alongside Divya Khosla Kumar, Rajeev Pillai and Anup Soni.
+In the film, Satya Balram Azaad proposes Lokpal bill in the parliament but due to lack of votes his plea gets rejected ,years ago his father Dadasaheb Balram Azad had sacrificed his life for the same which also left his mother Suhasini in coma.A killer starts to kill corrupt people in the city to stop corruption so the officials decide to appoint a tough cop Jay Balram Azad twin brother of Satya Balram Azad forms rest of the plot.

 The release date was postponed due to rise in COVID-19 cases.

 Satyameva Jayate 2 was released on 25 November 2021 and received mixed-to-negative reviews from critics.
 Unlike the first film, it was a box office failure.